Who can get Carer's Allowance

 Work and earnings

-You can't get Carer's Allowance if you earn more than £110 a week after money has been taken off to allow for your expenses.
+You can't get Carer's Allowance if you earn more than £110 a week after money has been deducted for your expenses.

 - some National Insurance (NI) contributions